elias-eskind/elias-eskind/README.md

 - ⚡ Fun fact: ...
 -->
 # Hello 👋 I'm Elias Eskind
-### I'm recent graduate from the University of Miami who is looking to get involve in the world of data.
+### I'm recent graduate from the University of Miami who is looking to get involved in the world of data.
 ### I have some of my projects posted here if you would like to learn more about me and what I have done.

-### If you would like to get in contact fell free to send me an [email](eliaseskind@gmail.com) or add me on [LinkedIn](https://www.linkedin.com/in/elias-eskind/).
+### If you would like to get in contact feel free to send me an [email](eliaseskind@gmail.com) or add me on [LinkedIn](https://www.linkedin.com/in/elias-eskind/).

 ### Thanks for stopping by and have a good one!!!